hawooni/chart-img-telegram-bot/README.md

 ### wrangler.toml

 Include your credentials in the file `wrangler.toml`.
-The `.env` option may be available in a future update.

 ```toml
 name = "chart-img-telegram-bot"